Leftyx/NamedEntityRecognizer/README.md

 # Named Entity Recognition (NER)

-This sample shows how to use a BERT/DistilBERT based ONNX model for Token Classification / NER in [ML.NET](https://dotnet.microsoft.com/en-us/apps/machinelearning-ai/ml-dotnet).
+This sample shows how to use a BERT/DistilBERT based ONNX models for Token Classification / NER in [ML.NET](https://dotnet.microsoft.com/en-us/apps/machinelearning-ai/ml-dotnet).

 ## Export a model to ONNX